raymondworkshop/raymondworkshop.github.io/_posts/business/2021-09-24-about-entrepreneur.md

                 + you have to put yourself in positions where you can **exercise judgement**

             - scale your specific knowledge with appretices

+        + **Rich people get paid by the project** and pay by the hour
+            - **getting paid by the hour puts you under someone else's control**
+            - Trade money for time, not time for money

+        + **Uncertainty**, not outcome, is the root of stress
+            - 不确定性，才是最大杀伤力

     - SELF